 |ñ = n||ĳ = i j|

-Only publish Frequently asked questions.
-If you are looking for more information about the ESTA application process, please review our full version on your computer.
+We only publish Frequently Asked Questions.
+If you are looking for more information about the ESTA application process, please check our full version on your computer.

-ESTA became mandatory January 12, 2009.
-ESTA is an online application system developed by the US government to pre-screen travelers before they travel to the United States.
+It is an online application system developed by the US government to pre-screen travelers before travel.
 All passengers traveling under the Visa Waiver Program are obliged to have an approved travel authorization before traveling to the United States by sea or air.
+The ESTA became mandatory from January 12, 2009.

-The Visa Waiver Program (VWP), administered by the Department of Homeland Security (DHS) in consultation with the State Department, permits visa free travel to the United States for citizens of 38 program partner countries around the world.
+It is a program administered by the Department of Homeland Security (DHS) in consultation with the State Department, that permits visa free travel to the United States for citizens of 38 program partner countries around the world.

 All eligible travelers who wish to travel to the United States under the Visa Waiver Program for tourism or business for up to 90 days or less without obtaining a visa must have approved travel authorization through the Electronic System for Travel Authorization (ESTA) prior to boarding a U.S. bound air or sea carrier.

-You are eligible to apply for ESTA under the Visa Waiver Program (VWP) if:
+You are eligible to apply for authorization under the Visa Waiver Program (VWP) if:

 - Complete Application.